Hannah-Savage/Staircase-Heartbeat-Discrimination-Task/README.md

 This git repository provides all required code to run the *_Staircase - Heartbeat Discrimination Task_*, a novel cardiac discrimintation interoception task.
 It is part of a larger Em-Body toolkit currently under development that will be released in due course.

 The [Wiki](https://github.com/Hannah-Savage/Staircase-Heartbeat-Discrimination-Task/wiki) page has all required information to install and run the task.
+It also contains all the code to run the analysis and generate the figures in the manuscript below.

 **If you use this task please cite the following publication:**